EchoStatements/echostatements.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior MLOps Engineer at [Fuzzy Labs](https://fuzzylabs.ai) in Manchester, with a particular focus on R&D. I specialise in Large Language Models, AI security and numerical computing.
+I am Lead AI Research Scientist at [Fuzzy Labs](https://fuzzylabs.ai) in Manchester.
+I specialise in Large Language Models, AI security and numerical computing.

 Previously, I was a machine learning postdoctoral research associate at the University of Manchester in the Alliance Manchester Business School, and before that in the department of Computer Science.
 During that time, I worked with [Richard Allmendinger](https://personalpages.manchester.ac.uk/staff/richard.allmendinger/default.htm) and [Theo Papamarkou](https://www.theopapamarkou.com/), and in collaboration with [Matt Benatan](https://matt-benatan.squarespace.com/) on explainable uncertainty,